Guitar Chords

 The G chord

-The most misunderstood chord of all CAGED chords must be the G chord.
+The most misunderstood chord of all CAGED chords must be the seemingly straightforward G chord.

-Having several options in its open position form, the G chord actually becomes impossible to fret in its full glory, once turned into a moveable shape.
+Having several options in its open position form, it actually becomes impossible to fret in its full glory, once turned into a moveable shape.

 The E chord

-Perhaps the easiest chord of them all to understand and fret might be the huge E chord.
+Perhaps the easiest chord of them all to understand and fret is the huge open-position E chord.

 Turn this into a moveable chord shape and you have the best starting point for understanding major chords on the guitar.